tejugn27/MultiplesTestDemo/README.md

 Following is the list of multiples of '4' until '15'
 4	8	12	16	20	24	28	32	36	40	44	48	52	56	60	%

+Here is the sample output for negative test case:
 % java src/com/test/MultiplesIterator.java                                                                                            % java src/com/test/MultiplesIterator.java
 Enter an integer value for multiples(say A):
 -2